 Conjugated polymers find uses in flexible electronic devices, such as solar cells.
 This class of polymer has chains that are naturally more rigid than standard flexible-chain polymers.
 Rigidity means that the polymers entangle more easily but also crystallize and perhaps form nematic phases above their melting point.
-Together with Professors Enrique Gomez and Scott Milner (both in Chemical Engineering) we aim to develop a better fundamental understanding of semiflexible conjugated polymers, using a combination of computer simulations and experiments.
+Together with Professor Enrique Gomez in Chemical Engineering, we aim to develop a better fundamental understanding of semiflexible conjugated polymers, using a combination of polymer physics and experiments.

 undefined